duckdb/duckdb-web/docs/current/tutorials/installation.md

 print(cursor.execute('SELECT 42').fetchall())
 ```

+For a more detailed description of the Python API, see the [/docs/current/python/api](Python API page).

 # R Installation
 DuckDB can be installed for the R Environment for Statistical Computing using the following command: